yl-labs/yl-labs.github.io/_posts/2025-03-18-red-reaming-havoc-c2.md

 [*] BOF execution completed
 ```

 Appears to be working!
 At first glance, you might notice that the commands are executing rather slowly.
-This is caused by the default delay of 2 seconds between commands that Havoc adds to prevent network detection which is something we will talk about later on.
-This delay also has an actual name : `Jitter`.
-For now, we don't need that additional delay so we'll just set it to 0 :
+This is caused by the default delay of *2* seconds that Havoc implements as a way to blend in with all existing network traffic.
+This delay is specifically called `Jitter` which can also be modified.
+For now, we don't need that additional delay so we'll just set it to *0*:

 ```
 18/02/2024 06:15:00 [Neo] Demon » sleep 0